KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/3_contact_area/README.md

 both components becomes buried.
 The buried surface area can therefore be used to estimate the lipid–AuNP contact area.

-In this analysis, the contact area is calculated as:

 The contact area is calculated as:

 $$